 If you want to highlight areas, you can create an image of the filled tracks and use it as an image overlay.
 Click on More, Export and then on Image of Filled Tracks.
 The default value for the resolution is the resolution of the current tile file but you can increase the value if the resulting image would be too big.
+Changing the Transparency value adds an alpha channel to a PNG image.
 Click on Save As, enter a filename and click on Save.
 The image will then automatically be used as an image overlay.